For a good strategy, one needs a vision and then, it’s all in the planning…

 April 3, 2024

-The strains and stresses within workforces are even greater than ever and the economic challenges are enormous.
+The strains and stresses within workforces are even greater than ever.
+The economic challenges are enormous, with consequent effect on mental health.
 Though it is true that people are our most valuable asset, and many organisations say this, some are at a loss for utilising time and fees in the most effective way to achieve change and growth.
-This can be an exciting challenge, but we cannot do everything, and it strikes us that there are a number of activities that will become priorities for the coming year.
-Against a backcloth of hybrid contracts and remote working, and the introduction of artificial intelligence, to name but two items, the challenges are constantly changing and moving very quickly.
-The question that comes to mind is how do we combine:
+Although the backcloth can be an exciting challenge, we cannot do everything, and it seems to us that there are a number of activities that will become priorities for the coming year.
+These are as follows:

-• The effective application of AI and shared services and the need for individuality
+• The effective application of AI and shared services.

-• A streamlined approach while considering the individual brand and character of an organisation.
+• Impact on brand and the character of an organisation.

-Equally important is being medium and long-termist as well as dealing with short-term challenges, employee engagement and the delivery of the psychological rather than just the employment contract, ensuring that each generation is skilled in the right areas, and that an organisation’s response is not simply reactive and driven by inertia until the last minute.
-The backcloth of mental health and wellbeing, so that individuals are working most productively and at the upper end of their happiness level, requires care.
-A HR strategy needs to cover these things and be pre-emptive, rather than reactive, so that money can be spent on the right areas.
+The ‘psychological contract’, not just the employment contract, becomes paramount, and we need to ensure that each generation (and this is a university generation) is skilled in the right areas and that the organisational response is not simply reactive and left until the last minute.
+Ensuring that people are working most productively and at the upper end of their happiness level requires care and needs to be included in an HR strategy that is pre-emptive rather than reactive so that money is spent on the right areas of up-skilling.

-We are here to support you not just in removing the headaches but for good forward planning.
-If you would like to discuss a pre-emptive, creative, commercially focused HR strategy, whatever your size, then please do get in touch.
+If you would like to discuss a pre-emptive, creative, commercially-focused HR strategy, whatever your size, then please do get in touch.

 Get free HR updates